Investors Buying Short Sales & Foreclosures In Bulk, Profiting Big

 Wealthy Americans Buying Homes In Cash: Middle Class Left Behind

 Nationally, many areas of the housing market are improving.
-With areas such as New York City and affluent regions within Florida seeing over half of their residential real estate sales being bought with all cash, according to a recent NPR news article.
-The NPR article went on to state that for some would-be buyers in the middle-class financing can still remain illusive.
+With areas such as New York City and affluent regions within Florida seeing over half of their residential real estate sales being bought with all cash, according to a to state that for some would-be buyers in the middle-class financing can still remain illusive.
 These mixed signals have confused housing market insiders as well as investors as to which direction the market will take.
 The wider economic recovery also remains in question when the fact that home construction remains at extremely low levels based on US Census Bureau Data.
 Traditionally, economic recoveries have been fueled by housing booms and rapid job growth but as a nation we have seen neither take place in the wake of the Great Recession.
 In previous blog articles, the fact that luxury homes are experiencing much more robust growth as compared to lower and middle income housing mirrors our nation’s expanding wealth disparity.
 While many pundits seem to take as unwritten law that it is in fact good for homes to increase in value and bad for them to remain the same or reduce in value I would argue that housing growth has to remain very slow in order keep homes affordable for working and middle class families.
 After all, runaway home prices are what led to the housing crash in the first place.
 If home values continually outpace wages it seems almost certain that our economy is headed for another period of settling.
 Despite banks, construction firms and home owners all desiring to realize a profit in housing it’s important to bear in mind that a home is a place to live.
 The home’s value should determined by its usefulness to occupants combined with actual demand (not demand artificially inflated by Wall Street Billionaires gambling on real estate).
 Mortgage interest rates inching higher have reduced buyers’ purchasing power and also put a damper on the motivation to buy as have rising prices, which may help to temper and stabilize some regions’ rapidly increasing home prices.

 Supply & Demand: Low Inventory, Rising Prices